palscruz23/yolo-experiment/README.md

 - Separate capture thread for continuous frame grabbing
 - Minimal buffer size in OpenCV capture

-## Troubleshooting

-**Camera not detected:**
-- Ensure no other application is using the camera
-- Try changing camera index: `cv2.VideoCapture(1)` instead of `cv2.VideoCapture(0)`

-**Phone camera connection issues:**
-- Verify phone and computer are on the same network
-- Check the IP address and port in the phone app
-- Update `phone_url` in `phone.py` accordingly

-**Low FPS:**
-- Use a smaller/faster model (e.g., yolo12n.pt instead of yolo12l.pt)
-- Reduce input resolution
-- Lower confidence threshold may reduce processing time

 ## License

 See LICENSE file for details.

-## Future Work

-- Additional pose estimation scripts for image and phone inputs
-- Integration with more YOLO variants
-- Support for custom trained models
-- Batch processing capabilities